leolani/cltl-combot/README.md

 figure out specific instructions regarding your hardware a simple internet search should find you the answers.

+#### libsndfile

+Also *libsndfile* may need to be installed on your system, on Mac OS X this can be done with homebrew:

+    brew install libsndfile

+It is possible thought that homebrew does not link the library properly, in this case follow the instructions in this [stackoverflow](https://stackoverflow.com/questions/67973223/cannot-import-soundfile-mac) post.

 ## Development

 To work on the development of a specific [application](#applications), start from the parent repository